-It is well-known that time tracking is directly related to employee productivity.
+It is well-known that boosted productivity and time tracker software are related.
 According to a Harvard Business Review, untracked work hours are costing the U.S. economy $7.4 billion per day.

 However, an employee’s productivity does not automatically increase merely because he clocked in properly for his workday.
 Research from the UK determined that out of a typical eight-hour workday, each employee is productive not even three hours during that time.
 How is that other time spent?
 The top three reasons are: browsing social media, reading the news, and conversing with fellow employees regarding non-work-related topics.
 While tracking the workers’ typical 40-hour work week is important, it does not guarantee that their quality of work is up to par.